 - Commission to Distribution channel etc

 This classification of cost is vital for customer satisfaction.
-A sound distribution system ensures timely and safe delivery of goods, a reduction in wastage in transportation, etc. Many businesses run through distribution channels.
-From the selection of the distribution channel to deciding the commission structure comes under there purview of distribution management.
+A sound distribution system ensures timely and safe delivery of goods, reduces wastage in transportation, etc. Many businesses run through distribution channels.
+From selecting the distribution channel to deciding the commission structure comes under the purview of distribution management.
 Streamlining these costs could make the product cheaper for the customer.
 There are various strategies companies follow to optimize such costs.

 Research and Development Costs

-Costs under these heads are the costs comprising of development costs of new products, improvement related expenses, etc. These are not unavoidable costs.
-A company may wish not to spend even a penny on1 such costs.
-But, this would a mistake.
+Costs under these heads are the costs comprising development costs of new products, improvement-related expenses, etc. These are not unavoidable costs.
+A company may wish not to spend even a penny on such costs.
+But, this would be a mistake.
 With current products and production lines, a company can sustain itself in the short run.
-With the change in technology, consumer choices, it is crucial to continually innovate new products and streamline the existing ones.
+With the technology change and consumer choices, it is crucial to innovate new products and continually streamline existing ones.
 Most companies try and allocate a budget for these costs every year.

-These days after-sales service is a primary key to support the marketing or selling function of the organization.
+These days after-sales service is a primary key supporting the marketing or selling function of the organization.
 We can notice that the consumer now requires not only a tension-free purchase but also its utilization.
-For example, servicing AC, Washing Machines, etc. Most importantly, the customers are ready to pay more for products of companies who have proved a better customer service after selling the product also.
+For example, servicing AC, Washing Machines, etc. Most importantly, the customers are ready to pay more for products of companies who have proved better customer service after selling the product also.